 The vice president of student services shall designate times, locations, and means by which materials that are appropriate for distribution, as provided in this policy, may be made available or distributed by students or registered student organizations to students or others in Midland College facilities and in areas that are not considered common outdoor areas.

 Posting of Signs

 For the purposes of this procedure, “sign” shall be defined as a billboard, decal, notice, placard, poster, banner, or any kind of hand-held sign; and “posting” shall be defined as any means used for displaying a sign.

-Except for signs that violate the limitations on content, as described above, a student or registered student organization may publicly post a sign on Midland College property in areas or locations designated by the vice president of student services.
+Except for signs that violate the restrictions in this policy and administrative procedures, a student or registered student organization may publicly post a sign on Midland College property in common outdoor areas and in areas or locations designated by the vice president of student services.
 No object other than a sign may be posted on Midland College property.

-A sign shall not be larger than 22 inches by 28 inches, unless authorized by the vice president of student services.
+A sign shall not be larger than 22 inches by 28 inches, unless authorized by the vice president of student services or designee.
 A sign shall not be attached or posted: